 AGE UK (2012).
 Pride of Place.
 How councillors can improve neighbourhoods for older people.
 AGE UK Campiagn, London UK.

-Alves, S., Aspinall, P., Ward Thompson, C., Sugiyama, T., Brice, R. and Vickers, A. 2008.
+Alves, S., Aspinall, P., Ward Thompson, C., Sugiyama, T., Brice, R. & Vickers, A. (2008).
 Preferences of Older People for Environmental Attributes of Local Parks: The Use of Choice-Based Conjoint Analysis.
 Facilities 26 (11/ 12), 433-453.

 Andrews, G. (2011) Just the Ticket?
 Exploring the Contribution of Free Bus Fares Policy to Quality of Later Life.
 A thesis submitted in partial fulfilment of the requirements of the University of the West of England, Bristol, for the degree of Doctor of Philosophy